 Weed and Crabgrass Control Programs Marietta Georgia

-Maple Leaf Lawn Care provides quality broadleaf weed and crabgrass weed control programs your lawn in communities of Atlanta GA.
+Maple Leaf Lawn Care provides quality broadleaf weed and crabgrass weed control programs your lawn in communities of Marietta GA.

 Broadleaf weeds are in every yard in Marietta GA.
 They are easily recognizable.
 They look very different from other grasses, so it's hard to mistake them.
 Generally, broadleaf weeds are found in pairs or clusters.
 There are several types, and most of them are common in our service area.
 The best way to control broadleaf weed growth is to maintain a dense, healthy lawn.
 However, maintenance is the easy part; it all starts with proper elimination.